 Cinnamon Bun Style Baked Donuts

-Moist and fluffy cinnamon bun donuts that are covered in cinnamon glaze, cinnamon crumbles, and vanilla frosting.
+Moist and fluffy cinnamon bun donuts covered in cinnamon glaze, cinnamon crumbles, and vanilla frosting.
+Get the best of both sweet breakfasts in one!

 rate this recipe